gjcooper/IntCourses/courses/_WEBDATA201/modules/01-introduction.md

 >
 {: .callout}

 One thing about this data is that it has been structured for displaying purposes (it is arranged in rows inside a table) but the different elements of information are not clearly labelled other than for the table header.

-What if we wanted to download this dataset and, for example, compare it with the Canadian list of MPs to analyze gender representation, or the representation of political forces in the two groups?
+What if we wanted to download this dataset and, for example, compare it with a list of MP's from NSW to analyze gender representation, or the representation of political forces in the two groups?
 We could try copy-pasting the entire table into a spreadsheet or even manually copy-pasting the names and parties in another document, but this can quickly become impractical when